Psalm 127 – God’s Work in Building Houses, Cities, and Families

 “The strength of the Hebrew people in the past, and all that remains of it today, largely results from the keen sense which they ever cherished of the importance of the home and the family.
 The house, the city, labour, are all important to the conserving of the strength of the family.”
 (G. Campbell Morgan)

 A. Blessing upon daily life.

 1. (1) God’s work of building and guarding.

 The watchman stays awake in vain.

 a.
-Unless the LORD builds the house: Solomon understood that the work of man had its place, but was of little ultimate use without the work and blessing of God.
+Unless the LORD builds the house: Solomon understood that the work of man had its place, but it was of little ultimate use without the work and blessing of God.
 Without God’s work and blessing, they labor in vain who build it.

 i.
 “No house-building is successful which leaves God out of account.
-How have we seen men build them only houses, with care and at great cost, only to see them crumble to pieces because God was forgotten!”
+How have we seen men build only houses, with care and at great cost, only to see them crumble to pieces because God was forgotten!”
 (Morgan)

 ii.
 “A Latin motto says, Nisi Dominus Frusta.
 It comes from the first words of this psalm and means ‘Without the Lord, Frustration.’
 It is the motto of the city of Edinburgh, Scotland, appearing on its crest, and is affixed to the city’s official documents.
 It could be attached to the lives of many who are trying to live their lives without the Almighty.”
 (Boice)